All Episodes

 You have defunding the police.

-You have district attorneys who are refusing to prosecute people, you have bail reform that's there.
+You have district attorneys who are refusing to prosecute people.

-And you we could go on.
+And we could go on.

-But you know, Biden wants to make it solely about guns.
+But, you know, Biden wants to make it solely about guns.

 Hannity is on right now.